Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Barbri doesn’t offer such a money back promise, and in fact, is about the only course on our list of best bar review courses that doesn’t offer such a guarantee (even Kaplan offers a money back guarantee).

-This category is an easy slam dunk for BarMax.
+This category is an easy win for BarMax.
 BarMax offers lifetime access to their materials, ensuring you’ll always have their course in case you fail.

 Conversely, Barbri offers limited time access only.
 Though I would note you do get one free retake with Barbri.